Rugby union positions: Locks

-The locks form the second row.
-They scrummage by pushing against the front row thereby providing much of the power and are commonly known as the engine room.
-They are almost always the tallest players in a team and are the primary targets when the ball is thrown in at line-outs.
+The locks form the second row, with the loosehead lock (number 4) on the left and the tighthead lock (number 5) on the right.
+They scrummage by pushing against the front row, thereby providing much of the power, and are commonly known as the engine room.
+They are almost always the tallest players in a team, and are the primary targets when the ball is thrown in at line-outs.
 Locks must also have good catching and tackling ability.
-At the line-out, the locks are lifted and supported by teammates, allowing them to compete for the ball, either passing or tapping it to the scrumhalf or setting up a drive.
-In scrums, the two locks bind tightly together and each put their heads between a prop and the hooker.
-They compete for the kick-offs and are involved in securing the ball in rucks and mauls.
+At the line-out the locks are lifted and supported by teammates, allowing them to compete for the ball, either passing or tapping it to the scrumhalf or setting up a drive.
+In scrums the two locks bind tightly together, and each puts their head between a prop and the hooker.
+They compete for the kick-offs, and are involved in securing the ball in rucks and mauls.
 They commonly make short runs carrying the ball into contact (sometimes known as "crash balls").

 Locks in the International Rugby Hall of Fame include: Bill Beaumont (England and Lions), Gordon Brown (Scotland and Lions), Frik du Preez (South Africa), John Eales (Australia), Martin Johnson (England and Lions), Brian Lochore (New Zealand), Willie John McBride (Ireland and Lions), and Colin Meads (New Zealand).
 Du Preez, Eales, Johnson and McBride are also members of the IRB Hall of Fame as players; Lochore was inducted into the IRB Hall primarily as a coach.
 Three locks are members of the IRB Hall of Fame but not the International Hall—Fairy Heatlie, a South African great of the era around 1900 who was also one of the first Argentina internationals; French international Lucien Mias; and early 20th-century Scottish international David Bedell-Sivright.